This post may contain affiliate links. Please see our disclosure policy.

 - It is incredibly moist; the combination of grated courgettes, Greek yoghurt and vegetable oil makes for one of the moistest cakes you will ever eat.

-Courgettes - (also known as zucchini).
+Courgettes – also known as zucchini.
 I used regular green courgettes but you could use the yellow ones too.
 They tend to have a slightly sweeter flavour.

-Caster sugar - I like to use caster sugar in my cakes but you could use granulated sugar or golden caster sugar if you prefer.
+Caster sugar – I like to use caster (superfine) sugar in my cakes but you could use granulated sugar or golden caster sugar if you prefer.

 Greek yoghurt – this adds moisture to the Chocolate Courgette Cake as well as a slight tangy flavour.
 Always use full-fat varieties in baking as lower-fat options will give different results.